aritraghosh/aks-labs/workshops/advanced-aks/workshop.md

 #### Enable Sidecar Injection

 Service meshes traditionally work by deploying an additional container within the same pod as your application container.
 These additional containers are referred to as a sidecar or a sidecar proxy.
-These sidecar proxies receive policy and configuration from the service mesh control plane and insert themselves in the communication path of your application, to control the traffic to and from your application container.
+These sidecar proxies receive policy and configuration from the service mesh control plane, and insert themselves in the communication path of your application to control the traffic to and from your application container.

 The first step to onboarding your application into a service mesh, is to enable sidecar injection for your application pods.
 To control which applications are onboarded to the service mesh, we can target specific Kubernetes namespaces where applications are deployed.